haberdashPI/Weber.jl/docs/src/stimulus.md

 ## Streams

 In addition to the discrete sounds that have been discussed so far, Weber also supports sound streams.
 Streams are arbitrarily long: you need not decide when they should stop until after they start playing.
-All of the primitives described so far can apply to streams, except that streams cannot be indexed.
+All of the primitives described so far can apply to streams (including concatenation), except that streams cannot be indexed.

 !!! note "Streaming operations are lazy"